Sergio Franchi discography: Compilation albums, Durium (LP)

 Three LP albums of Sergio Franchi's Italian recordings published in America are simply labeled as being recorded by Durium Records (active from 1935–1985) in Italy.
 These Italian recordings were released on three USA albums early in his career in America.
 No recording dates or original Italian album names were listed on the albums, but have been dated; production and musical credits are missing.
 These studio album recordings consist of 25 songs recorded in the Italian language.
 The 1965 compilation, Buon Natale, contains the four Franchi Durium Christmas recordings, and repeats eight other Durium recordings contained within the other three compilation albums.
 [As an important historical footnote, it should be disclosed that Durium, its parent company RCA Italiana, and RCA Victor were all acquired by BMG.
 Technically, BMG owns most (if not all) of Franchi's recordings produced before 1970.
 One exception would be any recordings produced in South Africa.]

 Singles and EP albums

-Promoted by RCA Victor as an album artist, Sergio Franchi never had a "hit single" on his American recordings.
+Promoted by RCA Victor as an album artist, Sergio Franchi never had an actual "hit single" on his American recordings.
 Many of his single and EP recordings were hits in the sense that they were singles from his hit Billboard 200 albums.